 - How these fraudsters ultimately met their demise

-In 2008, Berni Madoff hit the headlines when he was arrested for defrauding customers out of $64.8 billion from the largest Ponzi scheme in US history.
+Berni Madoff hit the headlines in 2008 when he was arrested, for defrauding customers out of $64.8 billion from the biggest Ponzi scheme in US history.
 Through the asset management unit of his company, and unbeknown to many around him, he managed to defraud thousands of investors out of millions of pounds.

-A Ponzi scheme is operated by paying profits to early investors from the deposits of more recent investors.
-It is usually exposed in a number of ways including the investor disappearing with the client funds.
+A Ponzi scheme works by paying profits to early investors from the deposits of more recent investors.
+These schemes get exposed in a number of ways including the investor disappearing with the client funds.

-Kweku Adoboli, was responsible for the largest unauthorised trading losses in British history while working for Swiss investment bank, UBS.
+Kweku Adoboli, was responsible for the most substantial unauthorised trading losses in British history while working for the Swiss investment bank, UBS.

 Unlike Madoff, he served 22 months of his sentence after entering a plea deal, paying back money to the victims he defrauded and now is a motivational speaker delivering speeches about business ethics and learning from the mistakes he made.

 Florian Homm is a former German Investment Banker who started his career at Merrill Lynch before going on to found his own companies.
 In 2005, he was named Hedge Fund Leader of The Year and was highly regarded with his company managing 3 billion euros at one stage.
 He disappeared in 2007 with over 150 million euros gained through his company, Absolute Capital Management.

 When investigated, he was accused of having taken part in portfolio pumping which involved the secret coordination of trading bogus penny stocks to drive up stock prices.
 He went on the run but was finally arrested in 2013 in Italy and charged with investment fraud by the US Federal court for causing losses of £200 million.
 He was sentenced to prison in Italy but was released in 2014 and returned to Germany.